Welcome To Corey's FJ Cruiser Page Of Mods

 I just may decide that it is not worth the $150 to move the switch.

-Pictures one, two, and three show the stock battery with the new positive wire coming off it it, and the other two pictures show the new Optima battery, the Painless solenoid, and the Bluetorch Fabworks battery tray.
+Pictures one, two, and three show the stock battery with the new positive wire coming off it and the other two pictures show the new Optima battery, the Painless solenoid, and the Bluetorch Fabworks battery tray.

 Picture four shows the six bolts with the heads in the fenderwell with the threads pointing up.